Contact Us

 Another hybrid classical/entanglement-based network architecture could multiplex the classical/quantum data.
 This provides utility even when entanglement-based channel data rates are much lower than the classical data rates.
 Classical data could be time-division multiplexed with entangled data to detect eavesdropping using the concept of qubit error rate calculation from QKD and QSDC.

-In the green area of the chart are entanglement-based Advanced Secure Networks.
+In the green area of the chart are entanglement-based Quantum Networks.
 These networks achieve information-theoretic security, but 1G and 2G have lower data rates than 3G.
-The higher data transmission rates of 3G Advanced Secure Networks supports other capabilities beyond key exchange, including distributed quantum computing, quantum client/server architectures (such as Blind Quantum Computing), and distributed quantum sensing.
+The higher data transmission rates of 3G Quantum Networks supports other capabilities beyond key exchange, including distributed quantum computing, quantum client/server architectures (such as Blind Quantum Computing), and distributed quantum sensing.
 Entanglement provides a strong basis for security, however errors in the physical implementation of these networks can introduce vulnerabilities to side channel attacks.
 Implementing a layered security scheme with PQC requires attackers to break multiple systems in order to intercept the communication, strengthening the security posture.

-Integrating Entanglement-based Advanced Secure Networks
+Integrating Entanglement-based Quantum Networks

 • A team with expertise in quantum physics and classical networking.